microsoft/Table-Pretraining/README.md

 # 📝 License

+The code and pre-trained models are open-sourced under [MIT License](LICENSE-Code), while the pre-training corpus is released under [CC BY-SA 4.0](LICENSE-Data).

 # ™️ Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft